 GE are a great place to start - they’re consistently being recognised in the space and their 2016 ‘What’s The Matter With Owen’ video campaign remans a fantastic example of how to get audiences to rethink the stereotype.

 Google and Facebook have executed well, as you’d expect, as have a host of big players.
 But there are a number of Australian organisations punching above their weight, achieving a lot on low spend.
-I’m proud to have worked with a range of great organisations in the past, including Qenos, who produced this awesome graduate careers site, Nganampa Aboriginal Health Council, who have done some fantastic storytelling and social engagement, and SwanCare, whose careers video celebrates the daily impact of their people.
+We're proud to have worked with a range of great organisations to produce content and campaigns like these:

 Again, there are lots of employee value proposition examples out there.
 In the bigger part of town, L’Oreal are well recognised for their creative work, as are Hubspot and Target!
 In terms of core themes and articulation, some of my favourite EVPs that I‘ve worked on in the past include AnglicareWA, SwanCare and Nganampa Health.